 “Where is the consultation held?”

 We offer in-person immigration consultations at our office located in Charlotte North Carolina near SouthPark mall and at our office located in Hickory North Carolina.
 There is simply no substitute for an in-depth, face-to-face meeting with an immigration lawyer.
 This option is our preferred method of analyzing your immigration case.
-But if you need help or advice and cannot make it into the office, we offer immigration consultations by phone or Skype.
+But if you need help or advice and cannot make it into the office, we offer immigration consultations by phone or Zoom.
 Regardless of which form of consultation you choose, Ms. Powers will be ready to thoroughly analyze your immigration case and carefully explain your rights and options.

 “What should I do to get ready for my consultation?”

 Whether this is your first consultation with an immigration lawyer or you have met with many lawyers in your life, here are some things you can do to make the most of the consultation:

 Write down your questions ahead of time — every single one

 Bring all documentation that may be relivant to your case

 When in doubt, bring it to the appointment!

 Legal fees should not be a mystery.
 Some attorneys charge flat legal fees for a particular process, while other attorneys charge on an hourly basis.
 For most legal services, immigration attorney Tanya Powers offers a flat legal fee for her time.

 Powers Immigration Law offers payment plans for almost all services.
 With the payment plan, you decide how much you can afford to spend each month toward reaching your immigration goals.
 The Firm holds off on submitting any petitions or applications until all legal fees are paid in full.
 The payment plan is not an option for clients who have an urgent need to file applications quickly or have a deadline.